-The School's investment in capital assets as of June 30, 2014 amounts to \$2,849,272 (net of accumulated depreciation).
-This investment in capital assets includes improvements, textbooks and materials, and furniture, fixtures and equipment.
-As of June 30, 2014, the School had no long-term debt associated to its capital assets.
+The School's investment in capital assets as of June 30, 2014 amounts to \$ 388,325 (net of accumulated depreciation).
+This investment in capital assets includes furniture, fixtures and equipment.
+The School has outstanding debt associated to capital assets and working capital of \$306,000.